 Offered intermittently.
-Same as HSTA 415.
-Prereq., HSTR 200 and only open to majors and minors in history or consent of instructor.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and only open to majors and minors in history or consent of instructor.
 From slave revolts through to the Move rebellion in Philadelphia, this course examines how the African-American community has engaged in radical efforts to change the status quo in the name of seeking justice.
-Gen Ed Attributes: Writing Course-Advanced